getpawprint/slate/source/includes/_payments_v2.md

 Creates a charge and optionally emails or SMSes it to the client.

-`intake_ids` and `user_id` are both optional.
+`intake_ids`, `user_id` and `vet_user_id` are all optional.

-If `intake_ids` is used, then those intakes will be associated with this charge, which means the recipient will have access to those appointments' details and they can use a saved payment instrument.
+- If `intake_ids` is used, then those intakes will be associated with this charge, which means the recipient will have access to those appointments' details and they can use a saved payment instrument.
-If `user_id` is used, then the charge will be associated with this user, which means they can use a saved payment instrument.
+- If `user_id` is used, then the charge will be associated with this user, which means they can use a saved payment instrument.
+- If `vet_user_id` is used, then a Snout user account will be created using data from the vet's PMS, and the charge will be associated with the new user account's ID.
+`vet_user_id` is obtained from the client listing/search API - sometimes the vet may select a client who hasn't interacted with Snout yet.
-If neither `user_id` or `intake_ids` is used, then an anonymous charge will be created.
+- If none of `user_id`, `vet_user_id` or `intake_ids` is used, then an anonymous charge will be created.

 Specifying `email` and/or `phone` will cause a remote payment link (and reminders, if any) to be sent to their respective destinations; they can be different from the user's email/phone on file (linked through `user_id` or `intake_ids`).